 Supporting Accounting and Reporting Across the Government of Canada

 The FreeBalance story began in Canada in 1984 and the company has been working with the Government of Canada ever since.
 The first customer to go-live with FreeBalance was the Natural Sciences and Engineering Research Council of Canada (NSERC) in 1986.
-Today, the FreeBalance Accountability Suite™ is one of the most widely deployed financial management systems inside the government and Canadian departments and agencies are using the system for enhanced public financial management.
+Today, the FreeBalance Accountability Suite™ is one of the most widely deployed financial management systems inside the government.
+Canadian departments and agencies are using the system for enhanced public financial management.

 FreeBalance worked closely with the Government of Canada Cluster (GCC) to co-develop the FreeBalance Accountability Suite™ in a customer-centric way.
 The GCC met regularly with FreeBalance and convened special committees to assist in specific product initiatives to support government reform, modernization and transparency initiatives.
 FreeBalance worked closely with the GCC to set product direction, review product specifications, provide beta testing and certify new versions of the FreeBalance Accountability Suite™.
 This collaboration created the model for the FreeBalance International Steering Committee which today guides the product development roadmap.